rharbird/ucl-microbit-robotics-readthedocs/source/connections.rst

 Although the micro:bit can drive up to 3 servo motors, we have decided to use a second board to connect the MicroBit to the servos, for two reasons:

-*	The micro:bit works on a 3.3V circuit, and the servos work on a circuit of about 5V.
+*	The micro:bit works on a 3.3V circuit but the servos work on a circuit of about 5V.
 This means that we can’t just connect the two together anyway.

 *	We can connect up to 16 servos to the micro:bit using an interface board – we could make a very long snake or caterpillar.